 Scanning Acoustic Microscopy (SAM)

-Scanning Acoustic Microscopy (SAM) is a non-destructive imaging technique that employs ultrasound waves to investigate the internal structure, defects, etc. It is most widely used for identification of sub-surface imperfections within devices, assemblies, and materials that cannot be resolved by optical microscopy.
-Other applications include failure analysis, to detect hidden defects in elastic, biological samples, and to inspect voids and delaminations in semiconductors.
-Also called Acoustic Micro Imaging (AMI) and Scanning Acoustic Tomography (SAT), a lateral resolution lower than 30 μm and a vertical resolution of a few nanometers can be achieved with this technique.
+Scanning Acoustic Microscopy (SAM) is a non-destructive imaging technique that employs ultrasound waves to investigate the internal structure, defects, etc. It is most widely used for the identification of sub-surface imperfections within devices, assemblies, and materials that cannot be resolved by optical microscopy.
+Other Scanning Acoustic Microscopy applications include failure analysis, detecting hidden defects in elastic, biological samples, and inspecting voids and delaminations in semiconductors.
+Also called Acoustic Micro Imaging (AMI) and Scanning Acoustic Tomography (SAT), a lateral resolution lower than 30 μm and a vertical resolution of a few nanometers can be achieved in the laboratory with this technique.

 In SAM, a piezoelectric transducer sends ultrasonic waves towards the sample that get scattered, absorbed, or reflected at the media interfaces.
 An image is created from the signal reflected by the sample.
 Air and water-filled blisters, delaminations, cracks, and micro-fillers can be differentiated at the sub-micron level by this technique.

 Our testing labs carry out Scanning Acoustic Microscopy (SAM) efficiently to provide the best results to our clients based in the USA and other parts of the world.
 We at Infinita Lab perform not only routine tests, but also custom tests designed in our testing labs as per the client’s specific requirements.

 - Diagnosis of the damaged area of adhesive bonding of metals and fiber-reinforced composites, biocomposites, and biomaterials

 - Imaging the morphology, location, and size distribution of defects in printed circuit boards, underfills, voids, wire bonds, discrete components, and wafers